-- 28.51.
-Parties are to allow for a 24 hour court registry turnaround from electronic filing to return of sealed copy. - 28.52.
+- 28.52.
 Parties wishing to file electronically are responsible for ensuring the document/s have been successfully transmitted to the Court for filing.
 If a document sent for electronic filing is not returned by the Court within 24 hours, the relevant party is responsible for contacting the Court to confirm receipt of the document/s for filing. - 28.53.
 Nothing in this part prevents a party from filing hard copy documents in person at the relevant Local Court registry.